thomasgtaylor/how.wtf/content/post/2023-05-18-count-number-of-files-in-linux.md

 ---
-title: Count number of files in Linux
-date: 2023-05-18T22:20:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-05-18 22:20:00-04:00
 description: How to count the number of files in Linux
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: Count number of files in Linux
 ---

 Counting the number of files in Linux is made possible using the `wc` command!